kataras/iris/README.md

  13. **WriteText(status int, contents string) & Text(contents string)**
 	 - WriteText: Writes plain text with a given http status to the client, it sets the Header with the correct content-type.
 	 - Text: Same as WriteTextbut you don't have to pass a status, it's defaulted to http.StatusOK (200).
- 14. **WriteJSON(status int, jsonStructs ...interface{}) & JSON(jsonStructs ...interface{}) returns error**
+ 14. **WriteJSON(status int, jsonObject interface{}) & JSON(jsonObject interface{}) returns error**
-	 - WriteJSON: Writes json which is converted from struct(s) with a given http status to the client, it sets the Header with the correct content-type.
+	 - WriteJSON: Writes json which is converted from structed object(s) with a given http status to the client, it sets the Header with the correct content-type.
 If something goes wrong then it's returned value which is an error type is not nil.
+No indent.
+ 15.  **RenderJSON(jsonObjects ...interface{}) returns error**
+	 - RenderJSON: Same as WriteJSON & JSON but with Indent (formated json)
 	 - JSON: Same as WriteJSON but you don't have to pass a status, it's defaulted to http.StatusOK (200).
- 15. **WriteXML(status int, xmlStructs ...interface{}) & XML(xmlStructs ...interface{}) returns error**
+ 16. **WriteXML(status int, xmlStructs ...interface{}) & XML(xmlStructs ...interface{}) returns error**
 	 - WriteXML: Writes writes xml which is converted from struct(s) with a given http status to the client, it sets the Header with the correct content-type.
 If something goes wrong then it's returned value which is an error type is not nil.
 	 - XML: Same as WriteXML but you don't have to pass a status, it's defaulted to http.StatusOK (200).
- 16. **RenderFile(file string, pageContext interface{}) returns error**
+ 17. **RenderFile(file string, pageContext interface{}) returns error**
 	 - RenderFile: Renders a file by its name (which a file is saved to the template cache) and a page context passed to the function, default http status is http.StatusOK(200) if the template was found, otherwise http.StatusNotFound(404).
 If something goes wrong then it's returned value which is an error type is not nil.
- 17. **Render(pageContext interface{})  returns error**
+ 18. **Render(pageContext interface{})  returns error**
-	 - Render: Renders the registed and cached by the template cache file template  and a context passed to the function, default http status is http.StatusOK(200) if the template was found, otherwise http.StatusNotFound(404).
+	 - Render: Renders the root file template and a context passed to the function, default http status is http.StatusOK(200) if the template was found, otherwise http.StatusNotFound(404).
 If something goes wrong then it's returned value which is an error type is not nil.
 	--- *Note:  We will learn how to add templates at the next chapters*.